nckackerman/unity-card-game-sts-mvp/README.md

 Absolutely!
 Please reach out to nckackerman@gmail.com for any question about this code.
 Happy to help however I can :)

 ## Updates
+### 3/1/2021
+Added a handful of new cards and introduced logic + ui for applying statuses.
+Stauses include:
+- vulnerable -> Target takes 50% more damage
+- weak -> Target deals 25% less damage

+Did a substantial refactor focused on moving all game information to data classes that are passed around and updated to control UI and gamestate.
+Really should have started with this model, but trying to move fast and being new to Unity, I ended up with half-baked code organization that made adding features tougher than it should of been.
+I'm sure there is still better organization hiding in here and I expect another larger refactor down the road.

+Whats next?
+- Need to convert the single power card into a status.
+- Need to add more cards, enemies, and upgrades.
+- Animation POC for general combat moments.
+Like adding block, attacking, and statuses.

 ### 2/15/2021
 Worked on the most obvious bugs to improve quality of life while interacting with the game.
 This includes:
 - Card lists are now scrollable